The Players Championship

 However, since 2014 these stats have been diluted slightly in that both the 2015 & 2016 winners Fowler & Day had missed the cut the previous year, however both had made five starts in the event and both had a previous top 10 finish.

 Finally 2017 winner Si Woo Kim won the event on only his second start, something unheard of over the previous decade plus.
-All though it should be noted that he did finish 23rd on his debut the previous year so we can at least say he had taken to the course.
+Although it should be noted that he did finish 23rd on his debut the previous year so we can at least say he had taken to the course.

 In 2018 however the formula pretty much returned with Webb Simpson’s victory.